murphy214/vector-tile-go/README.md

 # vector-tile-go

-An implementation of mapbox's vector-tile spec for reading vector tiles lazily.
+An implementation of mapbox's vector-tile spec for reading / writing vector tiles lazily.

 # Introduction